 Since each patient has different needs, we carefully select and combine a variety of herbs that will synergistically blend together to achieve optimal results for your unique situation.
 We prescribe high-quality, professional-grade herbal medicines that are available only to qualified licensed professionals.
 The herbs may come in the form of a liquid tincture, capsules/pills, or a granular powder.

 Cupping has been a part of Chinese Medicine for over 2,500 years.
 It relieves sore muscles, aches and pains, improves circulation, reduces inflammation, and also helps with respiratory and digestive issues.
-A specialized cup (usually made of glass, silicone, plastic, or bamboo) is placed onto specific areas of your body to create suction.
+A specialized cup (usually made of glass, silicone, or plastic) is placed onto specific areas of your body to create suction.
 It draws fresh blood to that area of your body, which facilitates the cleansing and strengthening of your energy.
 The end result is a greater overall sense of health and well-being.

 Gua Sha is also known as skin scraping.
-Gua Sha is an ancient healing technique that has been used by Chinese Medicine practitioners for thousands of years.
+Gua Sha is an ancient healing technique that has been used by Chinese medicine practitioners for thousands of years.
 It is used to increase circulation, release muscle tension, stiffness and congestion.

 Moxibustion, or “moxa” is another form of healing that derived in ancient Northern China thousands of years ago.
 Moxibustion involves the burning of the herb mugwort to facilitate healing.
 The ancient Chinese found that the burning of this herb kept them warm in the winter and also discovered that it was able to ward off illness.
 The therapeutic effects of moxibustion include strengthening of the immune system, improving blood circulation, warming the body, and the ability to maintain general health.